damianolodi/damNotes/content/python/98-python-installation-and-setup.md

     "editor.formatOnSave": true
 ```

-    - then reopen the settings so that _global settings_ and _user settings_ are side by side
+- then re-open the settings so that _global settings_ and _user settings_ are side by side

 - place `"python.pythonPath": "python_path"` where *python_path* is the path returned by the command `which python3` in Termianl.
 This will change the defaul python interpreter

 - for each project, one can create a virtual env. and select as the interpreter.
 VS Code will use it as the default env. for the project when run in the integrated termianl

 #### Resources